 Abstaining from food entirely was more often than not, a time to reflect, to go within, and seek spiritual guidance, so to speak.
 It was a time to get the insight needed about a current dilemma, or clarity about your life, and what you need to next.

-But, for most of us, focusing on cleansing the physical body is what we default to.
+But, for most of us, focusing on cleansing the physical body with food is what we default to.

 Have you ever stopped to wonder if the physical struggles you are experiencing right now are stemming from emotional stagnation rather than physical; a back up of emotional waste that needs to be cleared.